leonghchan/group-project/README.md

-"# group_project"
+group_project

-"Group project by Greg, Jonny and Leon."
+Group project by Greg, Jonny and Leon.